 Using this procedure, your data is backed up on two (or more) drives.
 You can leave one at home and leave the other in the office, for example.
 That way you’ll never be without a backup you can recover from quickly and easily.

-Have you set up a disk rotation scheme with Time Machine?
-Or do you still have questions?
+Do you use Time Machine and have you set up a disk rotation scheme?
+Do you combine Time Machine with cloud backup?
+Or, do you still have questions?
 Let us know in the comments.